chicio/chicio.github.io/_posts/2018-01-03-scene-kit-physically-based-rendering.md

 * a `CALayer`
 * a texture (`SKTexture`/`MDLTexture`/`MTLTexture`/`GLKTextureInfo`)
 * a `SKScene`
-* an array of six image that represente a cube map (as we did for the `lightingEnviroment.contents property`).
+* an array of six image that represents a cube map (as we did for the `lightingEnviroment.contents property`).

 ```swift
 class PhysicallyBasedMaterial {